heikkiket/gallery/docs/why.md

 │   └── 03
 │       └── 02
 │           └── image3.jpg
-└── gallery.toml
+└── library.toml
 ```

 In this image gallery pictures are organized to `year/month/day` directory structure.
 You can use whatever structure you want, of course.

-All the metadata is saved to a gallery.toml file.
+All the metadata is saved to a library.toml file.
 It looks like this:

 ```
 ["2021/12/15/image1.png"]